Skip to main content

 How does it work in practice?

-Whereas the GDPR has put in place all the necessary safeguards in the context of personal data, it is thanks to the DGA that similar safeguards exist for access requests from third countries in the context of non-personal data.
+Whereas the GDPR has put in place all the necessary safeguards in the context of personal data, it is thanks to the DGA that similar safeguards exist for access requests from third country governments in the context of non-personal data.

 If judged necessary, the Commission may adopt additional adequacy decisions for the transfer of public protected data for re-use when it comes to an access request with respect to non-personal data from a third country.
 These adequacy decisions will be similar to the adequacy decisions related to the transfer of personal data under the GDPR.